How to use a digital whiteboard effectively in your training sessions

 With easy access to fully-fledged software systems that are hosted and sustained within their own ecosystems, it became easier for teams and trainers to access tools that once required full development to use with your current program structure.
 Included in many of these software services are integrated digital whiteboards that bring the thinking of standard whiteboards and the interactivity of SMART Boards towards a fully virtual medium.

 Similar to SMARTBoards, one of the greatest benefits of using digital whiteboards is the ability to use different media materials as part of your general whiteboard use.
-You’re no longer limited to drawings and sticky notes as you can easily copy and paste photos, videos, and even sound clips towards your whiteboard to help bolster engagement and buy-in from your team during any particular whiteboard session.
+You’re no longer limited to drawings and sticky notes as you can easily copy and paste photos, videos, and even sound clips towards your digital whiteboard to help bolster engagement and buy-in from your team during any particular whiteboard session.

 But it’s not just the tacking of additional media that makes digital whiteboards so valuable but the ability to enrich current media in different ways.
 Collaborators on a document can live edit documents and ideas on whiteboards, while training facilitators can even annotate videos as they play on whiteboards to better illustrate salient points.